PseudoDevs/IamGhost/abmd3.md

-Last updated: 2024-04-06 11:00:53
+Last updated: 2024-04-06 11:01:26
-Random Quote: Bring on your storm, my lord... and recall, if you do, the name of this castle.  -  Cortnay Penrose
+Random Quote: Being alone like that shows you what kind of a person you are. - Maura Franklin